Applicable to Entuity v22.0 upwards

 This dashboard is applicable to the View context:

-At the View context level, this dashboard provides the following information:- SSL Cert.
-Status Summary pie chart dashlet, showing a breakdown of SSL certificate status for the web apps in the View.
+At the View context level, this dashboard provides the following information:- Web App Poll Status Summary pie chart dashlet, showing a breakdown of the poll status for the web apps in the View.

-- Open SSL Incidents pie chart dashlet, displaying the open SSL Incidents in this View.
+- Open Web App Incidents pie chart dashlet, displaying the open Web App Incidents in this View.

 - Web Apps table dashlet, listing the web applications in the View.